 - decontaminating, scrubbing, packaging and sterilizing all instruments;

-New York State certified/registered/licensed dental assistants may perform a variety of support functions including those listed above.
-Based on their scope of practice, licensed dental assistants are also allowed to:
+New York State registered dental assistants may perform a variety of support functions including those listed above.
+Based on their scope of practice, registered dental assistants are also allowed to:

 - provide patient education;